 During their very complex merger, the aforementioned RHI Magnesita needed a tool that would reach their white collar and blue collar workers around the world.
 Localization of news and information needed to be possible so that employees would only get information important to their specific country, location, or department.

 An app that employees could use on their private smartphones was the best way to meet all these demands.
-With specific channels and a Spaces function for pinpoint messaging, personalized video messages, overviews of processes, as well as important announcements from the CEO or plant managers, an app allowed targeted information to find its way to a majority of the workforce of 14,000 people in more than 100 locations.
+With specific channels and a Spaces function for targeted messaging, personalized video messages, overviews of processes, as well as important announcements from the CEO or plant managers, an app allowed targeted information to find its way to a majority of the workforce of 14,000 people in more than 100 locations.

 2. Listen, motivate, and react